Chew Valley hoard

-The Chew Valley Hoard is a hoard of 2,528 coins from the mid 11th century, very shortly after the Norman Conquest of England in 1066.
-The hoard was found in the Chew Valley, Somerset, England in 2019.
+The Chew Valley hoard is a hoard of 2,528 coins from the mid-11th century, very shortly after the Norman Conquest of England in 1066, that was found in the Chew Valley, Somerset, England, in 2019.
 It is one of the largest finds of Norman coins in the UK.

 Discovery

-The hoard was discovered by metal detectorists Lisa Grace and Adam Staples in January 2019.
+The hoard was discovered near Bath, by metal detectorists Lisa Grace and Adam Staples, who were training five friends to use their metal detectors, on 26 January 2019.